RunestoneInteractive/rs/docs/source/building_servers.rst

 Before trying to run the servers, make sure you are not already running a webserver on your computer.
 Open a web browser and for the address type ``localhost``.
 If that fails to connect, you are good to go.
 If ``localhost`` does produce a web page, or some other error message, you should figure out what webserver is running and stop it.
 (Alternatively, you can edit the ``docker-compose.yml`` file and change the port that nginx is listening on to something other than 80.
 Port 80 is the default port for web sites to serve on.)

 If you are using the ``db.compose.yml`` file to install the database as part of the application you will want to start up and initialize the database first.
-Run ``docker compose -f db.compose.yml up -d db``.
+Run ``docker compose -f docker-compose.yml -f db.compose.yml up -d db``.
 This will start up just the database server.
 You can then initialize the database by running ``docker compose run rsmanage rsmanage initdb``.
 Yes, I meant ``rsmanage rsmanage``.
 This will create the database tables and add the initial data.

 #. ou can start up the servers.
 To do this, you will use this (assuming you are letting docker run the database, and that you do not want the author server):